johnwargo/johnwargo-static-11ty/src/posts/2013/domino-server-405-error.md

 Figure 3

-I’ve searched and searched and can’t seem to find the solution to this problem.
+I've searched and searched and can't seem to find the solution to this problem.

-Nothing’s changed on the server and there’s only a few references I can find about that HTTPEnableMethods ini parameter.
-Most of the stuff I can find on the 405 error all relates to configuring a Domino server to use WebDAV (which I’m not using in this case \[am I?\]).
-This was working just fine for my Rhodes application but now fails for the Sencha Touch application and they’re both essentially using the same RESTful service.
+Nothing's changed on the server and there's only a few references I can find about that HTTPEnableMethods ini parameter.
+Most of the stuff I can find on the 405 error all relates to configuring a Domino server to use WebDAV (which I'm not using in this case \[am I?\]).
+This was working just fine for my Rhodes application but now fails for the Sencha Touch application and they're both essentially using the same RESTful service.

 Can anyone help me understand more about this problem and hopefully (although hope is not a strategy) fix it?

-In a side note, I wanted to take a look at the server’s notes.ini file and remember that I’d written a utility (back in 1996) called Configuration Manager for Lotus Notes that allowed me to work with a sorted version of the notes.ini .
+In a side note, I wanted to take a look at the server's notes.ini file and remember that I'd written a utility (back in 1996) called Configuration Manager for Lotus Notes that allowed me to work with a sorted version of the notes.ini .
 So funny that a utility I wrote 19 years ago is still useful.
 What fun!

 ![](/images/2013/domino-405-error-4.png)

 Figure 4

-I wonder if I should do an update (the DRCC ini reference link isn’t working anymore).
+I wonder if I should do an update (the DRCC ini reference link isn't working anymore).
 You can see the application in Figure 4.
 I just looked and Wolcott Systems Group has pulled the link to this utility from their web site.
 No surprise, but sad.

 Update Apr 11, 2013